-Ross, a Democrat, was the representative for Arkansas’s 4th congressional district from 2001 to 2012.
+Ross was the representative for Arkansas’s 4th congressional district and was a Democrat.
+He served from 2001 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ross is shown as a purple triangle. (analysis methodology)
+Ross is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Ross sponsored bills primarily in these issue areas:

 From Jan 2001 to Jan 2013, Ross missed 157 of 8,568 roll call votes, which is 1.8%.
 This is on par with the median of 2.6% among the lifetime records of representatives serving in Jan 2013.
-ProPublica has tracked 74 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|